The Award equips young people for life and work

 About the Award

 The Award is a leading structured (non-formal education) youth development program, empowering all young Australians aged 14-24 to explore their full potential and find their purpose, passion and place in the world, regardless of their location or circumstance.
 The Award is a fully inclusive program and has no social, political, or religious affiliations.

 How is an Award Achieved?

-To earn an Award, each young person must learn a skill, improve their physical well being, volunteer in their community and experience a team adventure in a new environment.
+To achieve an Award, each young person must learn a skill, improve their physical well being, volunteer in their community and experience a team adventure in a new environment.
 All Participants are supported by a network of adult Award Leaders, Assessors, and Supervisors.

 The key elements of our program are:

 - Open to all young people aged 14 to 24.

 - Three levels: Bronze, Silver, and Gold – each progressively more challenging.

-- Four Sections: Physical Recreation, Skill, Voluntary Service, Adventurous Journey plus Gold Residential Project (Gold Level only).
+- Four Sections: Physical Recreation, Skills, Voluntary Service, Adventurous Journey plus Gold Residential Project (Gold Level only).

 - Achieving an Award recognises individual goal setting and self-improvement through persistence and achievement.